-When there is a concern that the progress, attainment, wider development or social needs of a child has slowed, there will be a note made on the Support Log section within the child's Scholarpack page, about the nature of the concern and actions taken to deal with it.
+When there is a concern that the progress, attainment, wider development or social needs of a child has slowed, an Expressions of Concern form will be completed by the child's class teacher about the nature of the concern and actions taken to deal with it.
 Class teachers, and other relevant staff, supported by the SENCO, gather informal information from internal records and observations, parents and the pupil to develop a good understanding of the pupil's strengths and areas of difficulty.

 Additionally, formative and summative assessment may take place.
 Through this process, probable barriers to learning are identified.